 Vietnam is an interesting place to be living right now as it is constantly changing.
 It looks so different from when I first moved to Ho Chi Minh City almost 4 years ago.
 The country is developing fast, there is a growing middle class and you can certainly see the effects of globalization when the decorations for the 40th anniversary of the country’s reunification celebration is sponsored by Dunkin Donuts and Popeye’s Chicken.
 That being said there is a huge gap still between the rich and the poor in Vietnam.

 As a tourist you want to enjoy your travels but you also probably want to be able to do something to help the many disadvantaged people living in Vietnam.
 I believe that volunteering is not always the answer, especially if you are only going to be visiting for a short period of time.
-Here are 5 things you need to know before you travel and information on how to volunteer the right way, as a skilled volunteer.
 There are however other ways to help and give back, including donating to reputable non-profit organizations that work in the area and supporting local and social businesses operating in Vietnam.

 Here I share my top 5 favorite places in the country, why I love them and some of the social businesses you can support as a socially responsible tourist in Vietnam.